Legend-State 2.0: Performance and Persistence

 We're actually already working on a big DX and performance improvement that we hope to release soon in a version 2.1.
 And we want to go deeper on making it easy to sync observables with remote data.

-Join us in Slack or GitHub, or talk to me on Twitter to get involved with the Legend community.
+Join us in Discord or GitHub, or talk to me on Twitter to get involved with the Legend community.